All Products

 IP address

 The IP address changes after migration, which may cause service interruptions.
-Migrate during off-peak hours.
-If your services involve IP address configurations, modify the domain name resolution and ICP filing information after the migration.
+Perform the migration during off-peak hours.
+If your services involve IP address configurations, you must modify the domain name resolution, ICP filing, and other related information after the migration.

-After migration, the underlying hardware devices change.
-This may invalidate some application licenses that are bound to hardware.
-Check your licenses.
+After migration, the underlying hardware of the server changes.
+This can invalidate application licenses that are bound to specific hardware.
+Verify your licenses after migration.

 Performance impact